Getting started – school leaders

 Wider school policies should also be reviewed to make sure they support the wellbeing of staff and pupils – these include policies relating to bullying, discrimination, behaviour management and school exclusion.

-3. Create a warm and supportive environment
+3. Create a safe and supportive environment

 4. Create a culture where mental health can be talked about openly

-School leaders can encourage a culture in which mental health and wellbeing is talked about openly and where children, parents, carers and staff understand the importance of, and links between, good mental and physical health.
+School leaders can encourage a culture in which mental health and wellbeing is talked about openly and where pupils, parents, carers and staff understand the importance of, and links between, good mental and physical health.

 - Mental health on the English curriculum